 Undergraduate Summer Research Program (USRP)

-Every summer, our department runs the Undergraduate Summer Research Program (USRP), in which 15-20 students carry out research projects under the supervision of faculty and postdoc advisors.
+Every summer, our department runs the Undergraduate Summer Research Program (USRP), in which 15-20 students carry out astrophysics research projects under the supervision of faculty and postdoc advisors.
 The summer starts with a week-long intensive workshop on computer programming and astronomical statistics.
 Students then work one-on-one with a faculty member on an independent research project; some even co-author research articles for peer-reviewed journals based on their summer research.
 The topics that undergraduate researchers have tackled in the past have spanned all of experimental, observational, and theoretical astronomy.
 Participating in the summer program is an excellent introduction to research astronomy, and for students interested in majoring in astrophysics, it is a great way to learn whether this is something you would like to pursue for a career (many former participants have gone on to graduate school and to careers in astronomy and other sciences).

-Sample Student Research Topics
+Sample Student Research Topics from previous years

 - Transport of Energetic Particles in Astrophysical Turbulence